SpacelyProject/spacely-caribou-common-blocks/pixel_buffer/single_frame_store/README.md

 # single_frame_store

-### Block Function
+## Block Function
 This is a straightforward block that is used to capture a single frame of data from a wide bus and store it for diagnostic readout over AXI.

+### Considerations for Timing Closure

+This block operates with two asynchronous clock domains: axi_clk and frame_clk.

+#### AXI Read Paths

+By user contract, the stored frame can only be read when trigger is not asserted, which guarantees that its value is static relative to axi_clk.
+Ignore CDC warnings which match the following rules:

+SOURCE CONTAINS single_frame_store_int/stored_frame_reg  AND DEST CONTAINS  axi_rdata_reg AND CDC_ID CONTAINS CDC-15

-### Configurable Parameters
+## Configurable Parameters

 | Parameter     | Default Value	          | Function  |
 | ------------- | ----------------------- | ------- |